ianagpawa/catalog/README.md

 -Clone the repo: `git clone https://github.com/ianagpawa/catalog.git`

 #### Setting up the database
 Before viewing the app, while the terminal is in the project folder, use command `python db_setup.py` to create the database, `musiccatalog.db`.
-Executing `python loadsongs.py` will populate the database with dummy data.
+Executing commands `python loadsongs.py` and `python loadfeatured.py` will populate the database with dummy data.

 #### Viewing the app locally
 In order to run the app locally, `vagrant` must be installed on your system, and your project folder must include the `Vagrantfile` and `pf_config.sh` files.